sreeise/graph-rs-sdk/README.md

 The send() method always returns a struct based on that request.
-These structs are Graph types generated from the Microsoft Graph metadata document located here: https://graph.microsoft.com/v1.0/$metadata Beware that the fields on these types do not change and sending a request that alters the response, such as OData queries, may not return the all of the fields requested.
-If you use OData query parameters it is recommended that use use your own struct or the the value method for serde_json::Value.
+These structs are Graph types generated from the Microsoft Graph metadata document located here: https://graph.microsoft.com/v1.0/$metadata Beware that the fields on these types do not change and sending a request that alters the response, such as OData queries, may not return all of the fields requested.
+If you use OData queries it is recommended that you use your own struct or the the value() method for the response.

 ```rust
 use graph_rs::prelude::*;